How distant geopolitical events can affect corporate financial disclosures and investor risk

 Transportation Chokepoints

-The Ever Given's brief blockage of the Suez Canal in 2021 gave us a preview of how quickly local disruptions can go global.
-Smart companies now specifically call out their exposure to key shipping routes in their 10-K filings.
+The Ever Given's blockage of the Suez Canal in 2021 gave a concrete preview of how quickly local disruptions can go global.
+According to McKinsey's 2023 global supply chain analysis, the six-day blockage disrupted an estimated $9.6 billion in daily trade and affected over 400 vessels.
+Companies now specifically call out their exposure to key shipping routes in their 10-K filings.
+As SEC Chief Accountant Paul Munter has noted, companies should consider whether known supply chain vulnerabilities constitute "known trends or uncertainties" requiring MD&A disclosure.

 Labor and Manufacturing Hubs